History of slavery: Development of slavery

 The shift from indentured servants to enslaved African was prompted by a dwindling class of former servants who had worked through the terms of their indentures and thus became competitors to their former masters.
 These newly freed servants were rarely able to support themselves comfortably, and the tobacco industry was increasingly dominated by large planters.
 This caused domestic unrest culminating in Bacon's Rebellion.
 Eventually, chattel slavery became the norm in regions dominated by plantations.

-The Fundamental Constitutions of Carolina established a model in which a rigid social hierarchy placed enslaved people under the absolute authority of their master.
-With the rise of a plantation economy in the Carolina Lowcountry based on rice cultivation, a society of enslaved people was created that later became the model for the King Cotton economy across the Deep South.
+The Fundamental Constitutions of Carolina established a model in which a rigid social hierarchy placed slaves under the absolute authority of their master.
+With the rise of a plantation economy in the Carolina Lowcountry based on rice cultivation, a society of slaves was created that later became the model for the King Cotton economy across the Deep South.
 The model created by South Carolina was driven by the emergence of a majority enslaved population that required repressive and often brutal force to control.
 Justification for such an enslaved society developed into a conceptual framework of white supremacy in the American colonies.

 Several local slave rebellions took place during the 17th and 18th centuries: Gloucester County, Virginia Revolt (1663); New York Slave Revolt of 1712; Stono Rebellion (1739); and New York Slave Insurrection of 1741.